Contact Stress: Allowable, Permissible, Nominal, Calculated

 Residual-Stresses

 Any material having a case-core relationship is likely to have residual stresses.
-If properly managed, these stresses should be compressive at the surface and should enhance performance of the cam.
-Shot-peening, case-carburizing, nitriding, and induction hardening are common methods of inducing compressive pre--stress in the surface.
+If properly managed, these stresses are compressive at the surface and should enhance the performance of the cam.
+Shot-peening, case-carburizing, nitriding, and induction hardening are common methods of inducing compressive pre-stress in the surface.
 Grinding after heat treatment may reduce the residual compressive stresses.
 Care must be taken to prevent excessive reduction in hardness and changes in microstructure during the grinding process.

 Life Factor